bahrus/be-observing/README.md

 1. Total locality of behavior, cut/copy/paste easier
 2. No need for the defer, even in a site that doesn't use bundling.
+3. Can have multiple statements within the attribute, each with their own side-effect.

 *be-observing* fires an event from the adorned element whose name matches the current name of the enhancement attribute base ('🔭' in this case).
 Anyone can subscribe and have a say on what happens then.
 The markup below relies on a separate enhancement, [be-eventing](https://github.com/bahrus/be-eventing).
 Other ways of attaching the event handler will also work (subject to delicate timing issues), such as from a framework or custom element host.